 Covers numbers and operations, including counting, reading, and writing whole numbers to 100.
 Basic measurement and currency counting exercises.
 Spatial exercises with geometry problems.

 Clearly defined learning objectives in each section.
 Offers multiple solution methods to help students arrive at answers.
-Step-by-step format is a systematic approach that won't overwhelm.
+The step-by-step format is a systematic approach that won't overwhelm.

 Word problems are terse, and there is only one problem per page.

 Pages feature engaging designs that are friendly and encouraging.
-Font is large and easy for kids to read.
+The font is large and easy for kids to read.
 Wide variety of exercise types, including word and pictorial problems.

 Some problems could be written better and have clearer directions.